rolandpeelen/melange-pancake/README.md

 Named after the famous 40mm Canon 'pancake' lens, a lens that you'd always want with you since its so small.

+*Note* - While this technically works, it currently relies upon building the PPX one-self and it not published anywhere.
+Please look at the examples, the examples below do show intent but might be slightly outdated.

 Builds upon:
 - [Decco](https://github.com/reasonml-labs/decco)
 - [Lenses-PPX](https://github.com/Astrocoders/lenses-ppx)